The Gangs of New York: Similar Works

 Asbury made multiple attempts to follow up on the success of The Gangs of New York.
 In 1933, he published The Barbary Coast: An Informal History of the San Francisco Underworld, which explores the seedy underbelly of San Francisco, as it gradually started to form after the 1848 California gold rush.
 In 1936, he published The French Quarter: An Informal History of the New Orleans Underworld, about New Orleans' most notorious red-light district in the country.
 In 1940, he published Gem of the Prairie: An Informal History of the Chicago Underworld, which outlines the rise of the Chicago Outfit and other local Mafia groups.

 Asbury penned a direct sequel, titled, All Around the Town: Murder, Scandal, Riot and Mayhem in Old New York (1934), and Sucker's Progress: An Informal History of Gambling in America (1938), a complete look at old-time gamesmanship in America.

 Adaptation

 The book was loosely adapted into the epic historical drama film Gangs of New York (2002) by director Martin Scorsese.
 A television adaptation is in the works with Scorsese set to return as executive producer and director of the first two episodes, working on a script written by Brett C. Leonard.
 As Scorsese stated when the show was first announced in 2013, "This time and era of America’s history and heritage is rich with characters and stories that we could not fully explore in a two-hour film.
 A television series allows us the time and creative freedom to bring this colorful world, and all the implications it had and still does on our society, to life".
+In 2025, there was renewed interest expressed in a serialization of a new series for the film.